luiswirth/bsc-thesis/src/matter/lapacian.typ

-Okay, here is the section with citations added.
-I've focused on citing the introduction of key concepts and the specific formulations used.

 #import "../setup.typ": *
 #import "../setup-math.typ": *
 #import "../layout.typ": *

 = Hodge-Laplacian

-In this chapter we now solve some PDEs based on the Hodge-Laplace operator @frankel:diffgeo.
+In this chapter we now solve some PDEs based on the Hodge-Laplace operator @douglas:feec-book.
 We consider the Hodge-Laplace eigenvalue problem and the Hodge-Laplace source problem (analog of Poisson equation).

-The Hodge-Laplace operator generalizes the scalar (0-form) Laplace-Beltrami operator, to an operator acting on any differential $k$-form @frankel:diffgeo, @douglas:feec-book.
-As such the 0-form Hodge-Laplacian
+The Hodge-Laplace operator generalizes the scalar (0-form) Laplace-Beltrami operator, to an operator acting on any differential $k$-form @frankel:diffgeo,
-$Delta^0$ is exactly the Laplace-Beltrami operator and we can write it using the exterior derivative $dif$ and the codifferential $delta$.
+@douglas:feec-book.
+As such the 0-form Hodge-Laplacian $Delta^0$ is exactly
+the Laplace-Beltrami operator and we can write it using the exterior derivative
+$dif$ and the codifferential $delta$.
 $
   Delta^0 f = -div grad f = delta^1 dif^0 f
 $

-The $k$-form Hodge-Laplacian $Delta^k$ is defined as @frankel:diffgeo, @douglas:feec-book
+The $k$-form Hodge-Laplacian $Delta^k$ is defined as @douglas:feec-book
 $
   Delta^k: Lambda^k (Omega) -> Lambda^k (Omega)
   \